mintellity/mintellity-blade-components/docs/forms.md

 </x-mint::form>
 ```

+The form component includes the CSRF-Token out of the box.
+Furthermore, it supports the methods
+like `GET`, `POST`, `PUT`, `PATCH` and `DELETE` and adds the required hidden input field for the method.

 ## Inline labels

 To use inline labels, change the config value `form.inline-labels` to `true`.
-You can also change the width of the labels:
+You can also change the width of the
+labels:

 ```php
 // config/blade-components.php